-IV.2.6.2 Loss of clients due to their transition to alternative technologies not have and cannot establish partnerships providing the respective competences and attractive delivery terms.
+IV.2.6.2 Loss of clients due to their transition to alternative technologies

+Notwithstanding the wide range of technologies and technological partners offered by the Group and its open approach and extensive experience in establishing new partnerships with equipment and software vendors, customers may still opt to change current technologies and vendors with others with whom the Group does not have and cannot establish partnerships providing the respective competences and attractive delivery terms.
 Due to the presence of competitors with better positioning in respect of a technological partner and better delivery terms for their products, it is possible for the Group to not be preferred as a supplier by the client in spite of having an established partnership with the same vendor.
 Such circumstances could also lead to substantial decreases in revenues and operating results.